Citrix licensing technical overview

 - 50/60 checkouts per second

 CITRIX.exe is a single threaded process.
 While it’s serving Concurrent connections, the maximum connection limit is based on the single core processor speed.
 During peak activity, CITRIX.exe uses 100% of a single core and eventually starts timing out.
-This usage might cause Citrix products to go into a grace period or errors in the License Administration Console or other License Server utilities.
+This usage might cause Citrix products to go into a grace period or errors in the License Server utilities.
 After the License Server has processed backlog connections, it returns to normal.
 Monitor the CITRIX.exe processor usage to determine if a faster processor is required.
 We recommend if you experience issues in high scalability environments, you deploy more License Servers.

 User/Device technology is multi-threaded and scales better than Concurrent.
 During license optimizations, you might see that periods were licensing activity takes 100% of a single core.
 This usage is normal and doesn’t impact the CITRIX.exe processor usage or functionality.
 We recommend that you monitor License Server resource usage and add more License Servers to maintain a properly functioning environment.